 Our topics range from the sublime and serious to the ridiculous and humorous.
 No matter what the theme, everyone laughs and enjoys themselves.
 In the past themes have ranged from staging mock debates in election years, to celebrating Chinese New Year by finding your perfect match according to the Chinese horoscope.
 We’ve discussed homesickness and culture shock, gotten dressed up for Halloween, designed vacations for those wanting to flee winter.
 We love to have suggestions from our participants and are happy to design our sessions around them.
 With each topic we include a few related idioms, occasionally a pronunciation point and new expressions.
 The scope of topics is as wide as the imagination.

 The Group received the 2009 Queen’s University Human Rights Office Initiatives Award in recognition of its long-standing contributions to community building and support for international students.

 Note: Individuals who require formal, academic English language training should contact Queen’s University School of English.
 Newcomers to Canada can utilize ESL training offered by local agencies, such as LINC, Limestone Community Education, and KEYS.

-Participants need to fill out the English Language Buddy Request and submit at the QUIC.
+Participants need to fill out the English Language Buddy Request and submit the form at the QUIC.
 Volunteers (Queen’s students) work with learners for approximately one hour per week, focusing on conversation.
 Volunteers are not academic tutors or teachers, but they are friendly and competent in the English language.
-The individual assistance program runs mostly between September and March each year, and is not offered during the summer months.

 This program is available, free of charge, to researchers, scholars, postdoctoral fellows, students enrolled in degree programs and their families.